 Pathways to Technology, a project managed by All Nations Trust Company, is an initiative to bring affordable and reliable high-speed connectivity to all 203 First Nations in BC.

 It is the largest and most complex First Nations connectivity initiative underway in Canada.

 As of April 2015, 190 First Nations communities in British Columbia have access to high-speed internet.
 That’s an increase of 54% since the project first broke ground in 2009.

 Many of the remaining communities have the backbone of a broadband connection in place, with only the local hardware installation and network development still to be completed.

-Pathways to Technology is bridging the digital divide to improve the lives of First Nations and Aboriginal people in BC.
-Affordable high-speed Internet access will increase education and training opportunities for residents, improve health care, and power up local economies.
+Pathways to Technology is bridging the digital divide to improve the lives of First Nations and Indigenous people in BC.
+Affordable high-speed internet access will increase education and training opportunities for residents, improve health care, and power up local economies.

 That’s just the beginning.
 Learn more about the many Benefits of Broadband.